 Often, these issues are accompanied by many other symptoms.
 So if you notice your malamute to be acting differently, fatigued, experiencing diarrhea, nauseous, or in pain, then it’s important to schedule an appointment with your veterinarian.

-Additionally, if the weight gain has come quickly and unexpectedly this is another cause for concern and you should seek veterinary help as soon as you can.
+Additionally, if the weight gain has come quickly and unexpectedly, this is another cause for concern and professional advice is recommended.

 And finally, if your malamute is overweight and you just can’t think of a legitimate reason why and are concerned for his or her health, do not hesitate to consult your veterinarian.
 Ruling out health issues should always be a priority.

-If your malamute is overweight, it’s really important to find the cause and offer a solution.
-Prolonged weight gain dramatically increases the chance of health issues as well as a shortened life expectancy.
+If your malamute is overweight, it’s important to find the cause and offer a solution.
+Prolonged weight gain dramatically increases the chance of health issues and a shortened life expectancy.

 When it comes to weight in dogs, it’s even healthier to be slightly underweight than it is overweight.